-- Though the website for the Aiguille du Midi states that children under age 4 ride for free, a less visible warning buried in a drop-down menu states that the “tour isn’t recommended for children under 3 years”.
-Even less visible on the website is a warning that children under 3 years aren’t allowed on the tour, and it’s only in French.
-For anyone planning a trip to the region with kids, I’d recommend confirming age-appropriate lifts and activities before your arrival!
+The official website for the Aiguille du Midi states that children under age 5 ride for free but that the lift is “forbidden under 3 years -not recommended under 5 years old.”
+For anyone planning a trip to the region with kids, confirm age-appropriate lifts and activities before your arrival!

-- Dogs aren’t allowed on the cable car to Aiguille du Midi.
+Dogs aren’t allowed on the cable car to Aiguille du Midi.